Sitemaps

 What are the top sources of startup funding?

-While we often hear about venture capitalists and angel investors when it comes to startup business funding, it turns out that's just one of the six top sources of startup capital.
+While we often hear about venture capitalists and angel investors when it comes to startup funding options, it turns out that’s just one of the six top sources of startup capital.
 Of the $531 billion raised in startup capital each year, $185.5 billion is from personal savings and credit, $60 billion is from friends and family, $22 billion is from venture capitalists, $20 billion is from angel investors, $14 billion is from banks, and $5.1 billion is from crowdfunding.

 What are some types of startup funding?